yujinjcho/itspong/README.md

 `pip install -r requirements.txt`

 # Config
 Create `config.py` and add to root project folder and fill in config variables below.
 Create new Google and Facebook projects to get IDs and SECRETs.
+Requires a database URI as well.

 ```
 DEBUG=True